Neville Ops — Cincinnati / NKY & Remote

 Is my financial data safe?

 I'm a CPA — confidentiality and controls are the profession, not a policy page.
-Your data stays in your systems wherever possible; anything that touches an AI model is scoped to the minimum needed, and I'll walk you through exactly what goes where before anything runs.
-Happy to sign an NDA before the audit.
+I wrote the AI-in-finance control framework for an audited, multi-entity company, and your engagement runs on the same rules: AI never modifies source data, every number that reaches you is human-reviewed, and anything that touches an AI model is scoped to the minimum needed.
+I'll walk you through exactly what goes where before anything runs, and I'm happy to sign an NDA before the audit.

 What tools do you work with?